lottie/lottie-spec/CONTRIBUTING.md

 When proposing or weighing-in on any issue or pull request, consider the [Code of Conduct](https://github.com/lottie/lottie-spec/blob/main/8._Code_of_Conduct.md) to better understand expected and unacceptable behavior.

-## Scope

-The scope of this Working Group is to specify the format of the Lottie Animation Format, both the allowed JSON structure, the semantics of that structure, and how such Lottie files are to be rendered.
-The definition of the correct rendering will be specified by a combination of verbiage in the written specification and by exemplar Lottie files and their desired renderings.

 ## Workflow